 Michael Bennet U.S. Senator for ColoradoMenu

-It is past time for federal laws to be entirely free from discrimination.
-Michael supports the Equality Act, which would explicitly ban discrimination against LGBTQ Americans and add further protections against sex discrimination.
-In his efforts to create a world in which women are treated as equals to their male peers, Michael continues to call on Congress to pass the Paycheck Fairness Act to close the gender pay gap and secure protections for women’s access to safe and affordable health care.
+It is past time to rid federal laws of discrimination.
+Michael supports the Equality Act, which would explicitly ban discrimination against LGBTQ Americans and strengthen protections against sex discrimination.Michael believes our laws should reflect the self-evident equality of women in our society, which is why he strongly supports the Paycheck Fairness Act to close the gender pay gap and efforts to secure women’s access to safe and affordable health care.

 Michael supports efforts to reform our criminal justice system, which disproportionately affects people of color across the country.
 Michael was an early advocate for the bipartisan First Step Act – an effort to reduce mandatory minimum sentences for low-level offenses and increase resources for individuals reentering their communities.Following protests for racial justice across Colorado and the country in 2020, Michael joined his colleagues to introduce the most comprehensive approach to reform law enforcement and strengthen accountability in our country’s history.
 The legislation largely mirrors Colorado’s Enhance Law Enforcement Accountability Act, which passed with broad, bipartisan support and became the first comprehensive police reform law nationwide.

 As a former superintendent of Denver Public Schools, Michael saw how the school-to-prison pipeline funnels students — especially students of color and students with disabilities — out of school and toward the juvenile and criminal justice systems, denying them an education and limiting their future employment opportunities.
 After several roundtables with Colorado educators, students, and community leaders, Michael introduced the Restorative Practices In Schools Act — legislation to help schools and districts build safe learning environments and encourage the use of restorative practices in place of overly punitive discipline policies that often result in disproportionate punishment for minor infractions.